kkiesling/ans-python-workshop/_episodes/10-shielding.md

-In this lesson we'll be doing a live coding exercise in which we calculate the uncollided flux on the other side of a heterogeneous shield composed of lead, plastic, and tungsten.
+In this lesson we'll be doing a live coding exercise in which we calculate the uncollided flux on the other side of a heterogeneous shield composed of lead, water, and tungsten.
 We'll be performing this calculation as a 1-D problem using the following model:

 $$ \huge \Phi = \Phi_{o} e^{-\mu x} $$